 Stan Dryer’s Publications

 The Run.
 (Harry Staunten, driven from the lovely town of Thatchford by his divorce, longs to regain some standing in the Town.)
 Published in March 2020 issue of Adelaide Literary Magazine.
-You can read this story on the Adelaide Literary Magazine site http://www.adelaidemagazine.org Click on the magazine cover on the right under “March 2020” and look for the story on page 35.
-See more details on using the magazine below. *
+To find this story click here March 2020 Adelaide Magazine.

 The Cookiemeister.
 (She was tall and blonde and lovely, a goddess in the eyes of fourteen year old Bub.
 She was also Mr.Henshaw’s mistress.
 Then Bub blurts out something really stupid.)
 Published in the March 2019 issue of Adelaide Literary Magazine.
 Click here to read this story:The Cookiemeister